Create a virtual machine to perform the creation of the pipeline and use as your website.

 - Realtime API endpoint — Flask web server at port:5000 + BigTable client (GitHub link) will be used to query the Bigtable and serve as API endpoint.
 Link to the BigTable query builder + results retrieval and sampling

-Flask web server will be run in the GCP VM instance
+Flask web server will be run in the Google Cloud VM instance

 For every exchange + trading pair, a different pipeline instance is created.
 The pipeline consists of 3 steps: